cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ## Detailed Design

-This sections describes the architectural changes needed to implement an MVP of lanes in the mempool.
+This section describes the architectural changes needed to implement an MVP of lanes in the mempool.
 The following is a summary of the key design decisions:
 - [[Lanes definition](#lanes-definition)] The list of lanes and their corresponding priorities will be hardcoded in the application logic.